samrocketman/blog/_posts/2020-10-18-github-migrate-master-to-main-branch.md

 8. For all projects whose default branch is master, switch the default to main.
 9. Delete the master branch for every project.

-* TOC
-{:toc}

-# Summary

-In my journey of migrating all of my GitHub repositories from their default branch `master` to use `main` as the default I did the following.

-- 69 of my repositories were sources (not forks from other users or organizations).
-- I had to edit code in some of the repositories.
-  - 9 files related to CI code were changed.
-  - 13 files related to markdown documentation were changed.
-- In total, I migrated 129 repositories under my GitHub user from `master` to `main` as the default branch.

 # Migration environment

 I'm using Linux with GNU utilities and openjdk.
 If you're migrating from Mac